alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 ##Exporting goods that aren’t on the consolidated control lists

-You must [contact the Export Control Organisation (ECO)](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.html#contact-the-export-control-organisation-eco) if you find out that something you’re exporting will be used for military purposes, even if it doesn’t appear on the consolidated control lists.
+You must [contact the Export Control Organisation (ECO)](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.html#contact-the-export-control-organisation-eco) if you find out that something you’re exporting might be used for military purposes in an embargoed country, even if it doesn’t appear on the consolidated control lists.
 For example:

 - components that will be used to make weapons
-- chemicals or biological agents that will be used to make a weapon of mass destruction
+- goods, services or technology that might be used to make Weapons of Mass Destruction (WMDs) (for example, chemicals or biological agents or technology that might be used in a nuclear weapons facility)

 These are called ‘end use’ or ‘catch all’ controls.

 You must apply for an export licence if ECO tells you to.

-[Question for SME: does the military end use control apply to anything that will be used for military purposes - or is it only if the end product will be exported to an embargoed country?]

 ##Military goods you can’t export

 There’s a complete ban on exporting:

-- anti personnel landmines, and parts for anti personnel landmines
+- anti personnel landmines, and parts or components for anti personnel landmines
 - blinding laser weapons
 - man-portable air defence systems (MANPADs) to end users who aren’t states
-- nuclear supplies or materials to a country that’s not one of the other recognised nuclear weapons states (United States, Russia, France and China)
+- non-civil nuclear supplies or materials to a country that’s not one of the other recognised nuclear weapons states (United States, Russia, France and China)

 ##Apply for an export licence